on-the-t/on-the-t.github.io/_posts/2015-10-17-How-Decisive-Are-Breakpoints.md

 ---
 layout: post
-title: How Decisive are Breakpoints?
+title: How Decisive are Break Points?
 comments: true
 ---

-As part of the work I have been doing on the [Pythagorean model](http://on-the-t.com/2015/09/26/Converting-Clutch-Into-Wins/) for wins in tennis, I have&mdash;in-between MLB playoffs and the Shanghai Masters, in any case&mdash;been thinking a lot about breakpoints lately.
+As part of the work I have been doing on the [Pythagorean model](http://on-the-t.com/2015/09/26/Converting-Clutch-Into-Wins/) for wins in tennis, I have&mdash;in-between MLB playoffs and the Shanghai Masters, in any case&mdash;been thinking a lot about break points lately.

-We all know breakpoints are important.
-If a player doesn't edge out his or her opponent's breakpoints won in a set, the set (and ultimately the match) will have to be decided in a tiebreak or, when a tiebreak isn't in place, a match could go on _ad infinitum_ as some of us thought might happen when big servers [Isner and Mahut butted heads](https://en.wikipedia.org/wiki/Isner%E2%80%93Mahut_match_at_the_2010_Wimbledon_Championships) in the 2010 Wimbledon first round.
+We all know break points are important.
+If a player doesn't edge out his or her opponent's break points won in a set, the set (and ultimately the match) will have to be decided in a tiebreak or, when a tiebreak isn't in place, a match could go on _ad infinitum_ as some of us thought might happen when big servers [Isner and Mahut butted heads](https://en.wikipedia.org/wiki/Isner%E2%80%93Mahut_match_at_the_2010_Wimbledon_Championships) in the 2010 Wimbledon first round.

-So how _decisive_ are breakpoints for winning in the current game?
+So how _decisive_ are break points for winning in the current game?
 I suspect most of us (as was true for me when the question first occurred to me) don't know the answer to this question.
 How odd not to be more familiar with such a fundamental aspect of the game!
 Another blindspot we can chalk up to tennis stats being stuck in their old ways.
 Fortunately, a little number-crunching can go far.

-One measure of the _decisiveness_ of breakpoints is to look at the frequency with which the player who wins a match is also the player who won more breakpoints.
-Note that this is an imperfect measure because a match winner doesn't have to win every set and, thus, always edge out the opponent on breakpoint conversion, but it is a good preliminary approximation.
+One measure of the _decisiveness_ of break points is to look at the frequency with which the player who wins a match is also the player who won more break points.
+Note that this is an imperfect measure because a match winner doesn't have to win every set and, thus, always edge out the opponent on break point conversion, but it is a good preliminary approximation.

 <script type="text/javascript">